HugoBlox/theme-academic-cv/archetypes/publication/index.md

 #    include all the keywords in your paper, they will be shown on the
 #    publication page.
 #  Tags are like keywords, but for projects, posts and events
-#    If you are thinking about including a tag for your page, check if
+#    Use those below each main research area.
+You can check if
 #    suitable tags already exist (gamma-opt.aalto.fi/tags).
 Add new ones
 #    only if necessary.
 #  Categories are the "highest" taxonomy level, there are three categories